-How to generate an OpenAPI/Swagger spec with FastAPI
+How to generate an OpenAPI document with FastAPI

 Many developers start their API development with FastAPI, and with good reason.
 FastAPI has rapidly gained traction in the Python community for its excellent performance, intuitive design, and flexibility.
 It enables developers to craft API solutions that not only run fast but also meet their users’ unique needs.